How global demand for hair products is linked to forced labor in China

 Mikayla Lowe Davis says manufacturers need to give more information to sellers and consumers on the origin of the hair.
 Credit: Ashley Killough, CNN

 Lowe Davis has a degree in biology, but the creative side of the hair industry drew her in.
-She sources products at beauty supply stores -- a fixture of most African American communities.
+She sources products at beauty supply stores -- a fixture of many African American communities.

 “Black women spend so much money on hair care products,” says Frankesha Watkins, an MBA-educated entrepreneur who owns the BPolished Beauty Supply store in Arlington.
 “I learned that from this pandemic, no matter what's going on, people want their hair to be nice.”